conterra/reactivity/packages/reactivity-core/README.md

 ## API

-This section gives an overview over the available APIs.
-For more details, consult the comments inside the type declarations or the built TypeDoc documentation.
+See the comments inside the type declarations or the built TypeDoc documentation.

-### Primitives

-### Subscribing to changes

-### Collections

-### Types

 ## Gotchas and tips